The Maloney-Shamie Vision Institute is an Authorized FDA Study Center for vision correction technology.

-Dr. Maloney will examine you before he sends you home and will then give you protective goggles to wear.
-He recommends that you keep your eyes closed during the first few hours except to walk to the car, go to the bathroom etc. After four hours the goggles can be removed and you can open your eyes.
+Dr. Maloney or Dr. Shamie will examine you before they send you home and will then give you protective goggles to wear.
+We recommend that you keep your eyes closed during the first few hours except to walk to the car, go to the bathroom etc. After four hours the goggles can be removed and you can open your eyes.
 Wear the goggles to bed for the first night.

 Patients may have a bandage contact lens placed to protect the cornea from the constant action of the eyelids.
-This will be removed by Dr. Maloney during your LASIK aftercare visit the next day.
+This will be removed by your doctor during your LASIK aftercare visit the next day.
 Leave it in place until your appointment but if it falls out, do not try to replace it.